Combining single cell datasets after pre-processing

 • Try a different browser if you aren’t seeing the button.

-Did you know we have a unique Galaxy instance with all our single cell tools highlighted to make it easier to use?
-We recommend this instance for all your single cell analysis needs, particularly for newer users.
+Did you know we have a unique Single Cell Omics Lab with all our single cell tools highlighted to make it easier to use on Galaxy?
+We recommend this site for all your single cell analysis needs, particularly for newer users.

 Concatenating objects